 “So that’s how it is, huh, Alazne?”
 I whisper to myself, almost breathless.
 “Oh, you’ve done it now.
 You have no clue what kind of natural disaster you’ve just unleashed.”

 I’m about to slip my hand down my underwear when a man’s voice shouts at my back.

 “Hey!
 What the fuck are you doing, you damned pervert?”

 I turn around so fast that I almost slip on the wet pavement.
 I find myself staring at a brick red Toyota 4Runner 4×4 car, that must have been driving up this one-way road only to stop when the driver noticed me fondling myself.
 And the man has gone as far as lowering the passenger side window and sitting closer to it.
 He has light blonde hair, as well as a two weeks old beard, and pale blue eyes that look incongruous with the disdain evident in his glare.
-Along with his general facial features and his accent, that of someone who has lived in the area for maybe a decade, he gives the impression of being Eastern European.
+His general facial features and his accent, that of someone who has lived in the area for maybe a decade, suggest that he’s Eastern European.
 He is also well-built, and he wears a faded old shirt with some paint stains.
-He might do construction work.
+He may do construction work.
 I suppose that he could be considered handsome, if you are into shady thugs.
 Many women are in that market, for sure.
 Not me, because I want pussy.